Neurovascular unit

-The temporal and spatial link between cerebral blood flow and neuronal activity allows the former to serve as a proxy for the latter.
-Neuroimaging techniques that directly or indirectly monitor blood flow, such as fMRI and PET scans, can, thus, measure and locate activity in the brain with precision.
+Due to the tight temporal and spatial coupling of cerebral blood flow to neuronal activity, measuring blood flow serves as an accurate proxy for brain function.
+Neuroimaging techniques that directly or indirectly monitor blood flow, such as fMRI and PET scans, can thus measure and locate activity in the brain with precision.
 Imaging of the brain also allows researchers to better understand the neurovascular unit and its many complexities.

-Furthermore, any impediments to the function of the neurovascular system will prevent neurons from receiving the appropriate nutrients.
-A complete stoppage for only a few minutes, which could be caused by arterial occlusion or heart failure, can result in permanent damage and death.
+The neurons' dependence on continuous blood flow additionally makes them highly vulnerable to vascular disruptions.
+Any impediments that prevent neurons from receiving the appropriate nutrients can cause an array of neurological pathologies.
+For example, a complete stoppage for only a few minutes, potentially caused by arterial occlusion or heart failure, can result in permanent neuronal damage and cell death.
 Dysfunction in the NVU is also associated with neurodegenerative diseases including Alzheimer's and Huntington's disease.

 Function

 Anatomical components

-The neurovascular unit is made up of vascular cells (including endothelium, pericytes, and smooth muscle cells), glia (astrocytes and microglia), and neurons with synaptic junctions for signaling.
-Cerebral vessels, namely arterioles and the perivascular compartment, form the network of the NVU.
-Arterioles are made up of pial vessels and arterioles, and the perivascular compartment includes perivascular macrophages in addition to Mato, pial, and mast cells.
-Cerebral blood flow is a critical component of this overall system and it is facilitated by the neck arteries.
+The neurovascular unit consists of vascular cells (including endothelium, pericytes, and smooth muscle cells), glia (astrocytes and microglia), and neurons with synaptic junctions for signaling.
+The cerebral vascular network consists of surface pial arteries that branch into penetrating arterioles within the brain parenchyma.
+Surrounding these vessels is the perivascular compartment, which houses immune and scavenger cells such as perivascular macrophages, Mato cells, pial cells, and mast cells.
+Cerebral blood flow through this system is facilitated by the major neck arteries.
 Segmented vascular resistance, or the amount of flow control that each section of the brain maintains, is measured as the ratio of the blood pressure gradient to blood flow volume.
-The blood flow within the NVU is a low resistance channel that allows blood to be distributed to different parts of the body.
-The cells of the NVU sense the needs of neural tissue and release many different mediators that engage in signaling pathways and initiate effector systems such as the myogenic effect; these mediators trigger the vascular smooth muscle cells to increase blood flow through vasodilation or to reduce blood flow by vasoconstriction.
-This is recognized as a multidimensional response that operates across the cerebrovascular network as a whole.
+The vascular network within the NVU acts as a low-resistance channel that allows blood to be distributed to different parts of the brain.
+Within this system, the cells of the NVU sense the metabolic needs of neural tissue and release mediators that trigger the vascular smooth muscle cells to alter blood flow through vasodilation or vasoconstriction.
+Additionally, smooth muscle cells regulate flow via effector systems such as the myogenic effect, an inherent mechanical response where they constrict or dilate based on changes in intravascular pressure.
+Together, this is recognized as a multidimensional response that operates across the cerebrovascular network as a whole.